Introduction to writing the /etc/sudoers file for sudo permission settings

 "ALL" to the left of "="

-Of course, there is no problem if you explicitly specify (root).
+Of course, there is no problem if you explicitly specify (root)

-*By the way, if you omit the ``:ALL'' part, that is, the second half of the parentheses, it means ``There is no group that can be used = sudo -g cannot be used.''
+*By the way, if you omit the ":ALL" part (i.e. the second half of the parentheses), it means "there is no group to become = sudo -g cannot be used."

 About ALL on the far right

-Specify what operations are allowed.
+Specify what operations are permitted

-Writing ALL means that you can do anything.
+Writing ALL means you can do anything

 hoge ALL=(ALL:ALL) /usr/bin/systemctl restart httpd